kolenaIO/kolena/docs/metrics/wer-cer-mer.md

 ---
-description: Discover how the difference in texts is quantifiable with WER, CER, and MER
+description: Measuring textual similarity with substitution, deletion, and insertion errors
 ---

 # WER, CER, and MER